nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     * `exit` : Exits the app.

-1. Refer to the [Command Format](#command-format-guidelines) below for details of each command.
+1. Refer to the [Command Format](#command-format-guidelines) below for details of each command, and the [Input Constraints](#input-constraints) for the details of what inputs are accepted by VolunSync.

 [Back To Top :arrow_heading_up:](#learn-about-commands-supported-by-volunsync)